Easing the Burden of Children and Families Dealing with Cancer

 Childhood Cancer

 Like me before my own son was diagnosed, many people don’t know that childhood cancer is the number one cause of death by disease for children in the United States, and around the world.
-This year, over 11,000 new cases of cancer will be diagnosed among children from birth to 14 years, and, sadly, more than 1,000 will die.
+This year, more than 11,000 new cases of cancer will be diagnosed among children from birth to 14 years, and, sadly, more than 1,000 will die.
 When a child is diagnosed with cancer, the impact is far spreading.
 Besides the emotional toll that cancer takes on a family, there are many logistical things to be considered.
 Often a parent has to quit their job to provide care to the child.
 There’s the transportation to and from treatments, the many missed school days, caring for siblings, and of course dealing with insurance and the financial cost.

 Although we’ve seen progress in recent years related to childhood cancer, there continue to be gaps in areas where more effort could be beneficial.
 Some of these areas may include better training for pediatricians and other health care providers, more state-level engagement with state cancer action plans, and more consideration for the long-term effects for children treated for cancer.
 We want to help people recognize that childhood cancer is an important public health problem.